 Make a Connection

 Meet our new Web Administrator, Gail Weiss.
-She’s enthusiastically volunteered to manage our Boomer Website.
+She’s enthusiastically volunteered to manage our Social Club website.
 Contact her by clicking on her name below her picture.